firatkiral/statesio/README.md

 Compute function will receive all connected state values as parameter with the connection order.
 In this example `setComputeFn` passes usernameState, emailState and membershipState as parameter since these are the only connected states.

-Another thing is StateConnect uses lazy evaluation algorithm.
+Another thing is StateMesh uses lazy evaluation algorithm.
 It means value won't be computed until it is called.
 It will be computed only once at the first call.
 Any other consecutive calls will receive cached value.
 This saves lots of computation power and time if app has heavy calculations or has too many states.
 If we try to call userstate again you'll notice that it wont print 'Computed.' again since its calling it from cache.

 ```javascript
 // It will return the cached value since nothing is changed and wont print 'Computed.'.